InterconnectKTH/InterconnectKTH.github.io/index.md

 - Level design
 - Background Music
 - How you died
-- Make "into the light" available for different platforms
+- Make "into the light" available for webbrowser/android

 **Demo date:**
 wednesday 22/5 2019 in hall B